Would you like to know how is an AVE train trip?

-You must find your seat now.
+Before your AVE train trip starts, you have to find your seat.
 Depending on the class of your ticket, the car will have the following configuration:

 Every car is equipped with toilet facilities located at the end of each car.
 They are usually next to the doors and easily spotted thanks the toilet signs.

 Most high-speed trains have a cafeteria car with a large area where you can purchase drinks, snacks and sandwiches that you can eat there or at your own seat.

 Prices charged at the cafeteria are extremely expensive.
 Whenever you can, try to avoid it and bring your own food and drinks on board.

 The cars are equipped with small TV monitors where movies are generally played.
 You can choose to either watch the movie dubbed or in original language by selecting the audio channel.
 At the beginning of the trip the crew distributes complimentary headphones.

 Depending on the train, it can stop once or several times along the trip.
 The stops are very brief, only a few minutes so that other passengers can get out and in the train.